kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 True and True
 ```

-Using these operators, we can construct more complex comparisons and program flows.
-For example, this function returns `True` only if the first argument is contained between the two others:
+Using these operators, we can construct more complex comparisons and program flows, such as this example:

 ```{code-cell}
 def is_between(a, lower, upper):